-Copiers for student use are available at three locations: Malone Hall - second floor; Adams Hall - second floor; and Library Technology Building on the second floor.
+Copiers for student use are available at two locations: Adams Hall - second floor; and Library Technology Building on the second floor.

-Copy cards are available for purchased at the switchboard on the first floor of Malone Hall and the Circulation Desk on the second floor of the Library Technology Building.
+Copy cards are available for purchase at the switchboard on the first floor of Malone Hall and the Circulation Desk on the second floor of the Library Technology Building.
 A fax machine is available at the switchboard in Malone Hall.